Skip to main content

 The study also found that SHBG levels increased in tandem with NT-proBNP levels.
 This suggests a complex interplay where the cardiovascular system’s regulatory peptides and the reproductive system’s hormones and binding proteins are linked.
 While the exact mechanism is still under investigation, it appears that androgens may exert a suppressive effect on natriuretic peptide secretion.

 The attenuation of the sex difference in NT-proBNP after adjusting for free testosterone levels supports this hypothesis.
 This finding further dissolves the artificial boundaries between cardiovascular health and endocrine function, showing them to be parts of a single, integrated system.
-It opens the possibility that therapies targeting the natriuretic peptide system could have downstream effects on the balance of and their binding globulins, and vice versa.
+It opens the possibility that therapies targeting the natriuretic peptide system could have downstream effects on the balance of sex hormones and their binding globulins, and vice versa.

 References